mousepawmedia/devdocs/source/serverconfig/mpm.rst

 Save and close.
 Restart Apache2.

+Users are now automatically added to the Nextcloud groups that correspond to the GitLab groups they are members of.
+Additionally, adding a user to the GitLab group "Management" will grant them administration privileges on Nextcloud.

-Finally, from the Administration panel, you can select :guilabel:`Connected Accounts` and set up GitLab integration with the same OAuth app instance address (:code:`https://gitlab.mousepawmedia.com`), application ID, and client secret you used above.
+From the Administration panel, you can select :guilabel:`Connected Accounts` and set up GitLab integration with the same OAuth app instance address (:code:`https://gitlab.mousepawmedia.com`), application ID, and client secret you used above.

+Once you've set all this up, you may want to create group folders from :guilabel:`Administration` -> :guilabel:`Group folders`.

 `SOURCE: Nextcloud OIDC Login -- GitHub <https://github.com/pulsejet/nextcloud-oidc-login>`